jeongjoonl/leetcode/README.md

 # CodeChallenge
-Challenging my ability to solve algorithms problems or puzzles.
+Challenging my ability to solve algorithms and problems.

 Language
 --------